 Y Cross Ranch supports a significant population of big game, including mule deer, elk, antelope, black bear and occasional moose and mountain lion.
 Elk herds of several hundred animals are frequent on the ranch which has yearly hunting revenues of $40,000 - $60,000.

 The Y Cross Ranch is a model cattle operation representative of an efficient, profitable, working ranch using sustainable natural resources and animal management systems.
-Subject to range conditions and annual rainfall, the Y Cross Ranch has operated as a cow/calf ranch averaging 650 to 850 pair along with 650 to 800 yearling cattle.
+The Y Cross Ranch is operated as a cow/calf ranch (currently this year 750 cows, 320 yearling steers, 325 yearling heifers plus 650 outside yearling cattle through September.
 The local NRCS office rates the ranch at 1,050 animal units.
 These numbers can vary from year to year depending on weather and moisture conditions, severity of winter requiring supplemental feeding and overall annual hay production.
 Y Cross Ranch is one of those unique ranches that has all season country and through proper pasture rotation, produces exceptional gains on cattle.

 The Y Cross Ranch was assembled in 1941 by Courtenay C. Davis as a purebred cattle operation.
 Following his death in 1995, the ranch was donated in 1997 by the Courtenay C. Davis Foundation to the Colorado State University Research Foundation and the University of Wyoming Foundation as joint beneficiaries.
 Since that time, the ranch has provided a working laboratory for observation and study of plant and animal systems in a natural environment along with scholarship and/or internship support for Colorado State University and University of Wyoming students majoring in agriculture and natural resources.
 The sale of the Y Cross Ranch will further the education and scholarships in the College of Agricultural Sciences of each university.